gruntjs/grunt-contrib-jst/README.md

 ## Release History

+ * 2013-03-05   v0.5.0   When `namespace` is false and `amd` is true, return templates directly from AMD wrapper.
+Rename `amdwrapper` option to `amd` to match grunt-contrib-handlebars.
  * 2013-02-14   v0.4.1   First official release for Grunt 0.4.0.
  * 2012-01-28   v0.4.1rc7   Correct line endings for lodash output on windows.
  * 2013-01-22   v0.4.0rc7   Updating grunt/gruntplugin dependencies to rc7.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.